-Charlotte Eye Ear Nose & Throat Associates have a dedicated, award-winning staff of ophthalmologists who are well trained in treating some of the most common eye problems as well as some of the rarest.
-From glaucoma to blepharitis, Charlotte Eye Ear Nose & Throat Associates are sure to give you the best care in the Charlotte region.
+Charlotte Eye Ear Nose & Throat Associates, P.A. has a dedicated, award-winning staff of ophthalmologists and optometrists who are well-trained in treating some of the most common eye problems as well as some of the rarest.
+From glaucoma to blepharitis, CEENTA is sure to give you the best care in the Charlotte region.

 Some common eye problems that we treat include: